Mobile Multi-View Object Image Search: Introduction

 \section{Introduction}

 Smart mobile devices have become ubiquitous.
 They are changing the way people access information.
+They have some advantages and disadvantages, compared to regular PCs.
+The advantages are higher accessibility, easier user interaction and the ability to provide context information (e.g., location) using extra sensors, like GPS and compass.
+The disadvantages are limited computational power, storage, battery life and network bandwidth~\cite{39}, although these are constantly being improved and will be less of an issue in the future.

-One traditional way to access information is via text search, by entering a few keywords as query (query-by-keyword); but this is usually cumbersome and slow, considering the small screen size of mobile devices.
+One traditional way to access information on a mobile device is via text search, by entering a few keywords as query (query-by-keyword); but this is usually cumbersome and slow, considering the small screen size of mobile devices.
 As a convenience, it is also possible to initiate text queries via speech, if automatic speech recognition is available.
 Sometimes, it is very difficult to express a query using only keywords.
 For instance, when a user at a shoe store wants to know more about a specific type of shoe (e.g., cheaper prices elsewhere, customer reviews), she cannot easily formulate a text query to express her intent.
 It is much easier to take a photo of the shoe with the mobile device camera, initiate a visual search and retrieve visually similar results.
 This is now possible, owing to the recent hardware/software developments in mobile device technology, which turned the smart phones with high-resolution cameras, image processing capabilities and Internet connection into indispensable personal assistants.
-This in turn triggered research interest in mobile visual search and recognition~\cite{7,14,15}, and motivated the industry to develop mobile visual search applications, such as Google Goggles~\cite{16}, CamFind~\cite{4}, Nokia Point and Find~\cite{37}, Amazon Flow~\cite{AmazonFlow}, Kooaba image recognition~\cite{Kooaba}.
+This in turn triggered research interest in mobile visual search and recognition~\cite{7,14,15}, and motivated the industry to develop mobile visual search applications, such as Google Goggles~\cite{16}, CamFind~\cite{4}, Nokia Point \& Find~\cite{31}, Amazon Flow~\cite{AmazonFlow}, Kooaba image recognition~\cite{Kooaba}.

-Mobile devices have some advantages and disadvantages, compared to regular PCs.
-The advantages are higher accessibility, easier user interaction and the ability to provide context information (e.g., location) using extra sensors, like GPS and compass.
-The disadvantages are limited computational power, storage, battery life and network bandwidth~\cite{39}, although these are constantly being improved and will be less of an issue in the future.